-I am currently a senior mechanical engineer on the Vehicle Hardware Team at Uber ATG, and the Module Lead for Automotive Computing.
-I am in charge of project organization for the computing modules that allow the Self-Driving Uber to think.
+I started as a Hardware Engineer on the Vehicle Hardware Team at Uber ATG, and at the end of my tenure was a Senior Autonomy Hardware Engineer, the Module Lead for Automotive Computing.
+I was in charge of project organization for the computing modules that allow the Self-Driving Uber to think.
 This includes all elements of the design cycle including ideation and requirements capture, scheduling and vendor management, component design, design for manufacturing, factory line bringup, and module testing.
 As far as design, I am responsible for packaging and design of thermal solutions for our next-generation computer systems.
 I perform finite element analysis to inform my designs, and work with engineers throughout the organization to make the designs a reality.
-I have had the unique oportunity to watch our team grow from building a few prototypes, to being a forerunner in self-driving technology with a fleet of hundreds of fielded systems.
-Interested in joining my team?
-Apply Online!
+I had the unique oportunity to watch our team grow from building a few prototypes, to being a forerunner in self-driving technology with a fleet of hundreds of fielded systems.
+Uber ATG was bought by Aurora Innovation, where I continued my career in Self-Driving vehicles.

 I worked with the Haptics group on Carnegie Mellon campus to develop psychophysical sensations to augment physical and virtual interactions.
 I created a haptic demonstrations library by programming BLE-enabled embedded hardware to create interfaces to actuators and sensors.
 The goal of this work was a modular haptic system.
 In addition to working the software end, I designed filters and post-processing circuitry in Eagle.
 I also worked with other associates to utilize 3D printing technology to create vibration-dampening and -enhancing housings for actuators running with my custom library.
 It saddened me to here that after February of 2018, the doors of the Disney Research Labs closed at Carnegie Mellon University.